Gustavo Pinedo: Club career

 Pinedo is a Bolivian national.
 He began his football career playing abroad for Spanish club Cádiz CF B in the reserve squad, however he only accumulated 10 appearances with the club.
-In 2007 a had a brief stint in the Segunda División with Xerez CD.
+In 2007 he had a brief stint in the Segunda División with Xerez CD.
 Consequently, he was loaned to CD Rota and later to Ukrainian first division club Chornomorets Odesa, but Pinedo was unable to meet the expectations.
 During the second semester of 2010, he returned to Bolivia and signed with Blooming, which became the first native club in his career.
 The year Pinedo spent at Blooming can be described as poor as he made sporadic appearances mostly coming off the bench.
 In mid 2011 he transferred to Real Mamoré, but remained primarily in a backup role.

 International career

-Pinedo made his debut for the Bolivia national team in an friendly against South Africa on 28 March 2007.
+Pinedo made his debut for the Bolivia national team in a friendly against South Africa on 28 March 2007.